FilmonK/Metabase_Supabase_Integration/README.md

 <br>

-Using this information, we can create a table within Supabase.
+With this information, we can create a table in Supabase to store the data retrieved from the API call. https://supabase.com/docs/guides/database/tables
-https://supabase.com/docs/guides/database/tables

 <img src="https://github.com/FilmonK/Metabase_Supabase_Integration/blob/main/readme_media/player_sql.png?raw=true" alt="Player SQL" width="600">